techascent/tech.ml/README.md

 ### Dataset Pipeline Processing

-Dataset ETL is a repeatable processing that stores data so that doing inference later is automatic.
+Dataset ETL is repeatable processing that stores data so that doing inference later is automatic.

 1. Build your ETL pipeline.
 2. Apply to training dataset.
 Result is a new pipeline with things that min,max per column stored or even trained models.
 3. Train, gridsearch, get a model.
-4. Use ETL pipeline returned from (2) with no modification to apply to new inference samples.
+4. Build an inference pipeline using pipeline from step 1 with some augmentations.
 5. Infer.